isomerpages/nhg-15m/_resources/Frequently Asked Questions.md

 <details class="isomer-details">
 <summary>What is the 15M Social Challenge?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The 15M Social Challenge is a month-long social media challenge for residents
+<p>The 15M Social Challenge invites residents living in Central and North
-living in Central and North Singapore to act together with family, friends, neighbours, schoolmates, colleagues, and interest groups for each other's&nbsp;health.</p>
+Singapore to come together to set a joint and support each other to achieve challenge for their health and well-being together.</p>
 <p>Click <a href="/15m-social-challenge" rel="noopener nofollow" target="_blank">here</a> to
 find out more about the 15M Social Challenge.</p>
 </div>